 5. TP-Link Kasa

 Kasa’s smart light bulbs strike a nice balance between quality and affordability.
-Think of them as a workhorse — we’d choose them over Sengled, but head-to-head, they still can’t compete with with Philips Hue or Lifx, they’ll get the job done.
+Think of them as a workhorse — although they can’t compete with Philips Hue or Lifx, they’ll get the job done.
 Platform support includes Alexa and Google Assistant.

 You should probably stick with Kasa’s 1,000-lumen color Wi-Fi bulbs (linked below), but you can also get white, filament, and 850-lumen models.
-Particularly interesting is a “warm amber” filament, which looks like it belongs at a hipster patio bar in Austin.
+Harder to track down is a “warm amber” filament, which looks like it belongs at a hipster patio bar in Austin.